 When I began my comic book journey at the ripe age of 9 (in 1973), I gravitated much more to group-themed titles.
 The Legion of Super-Heroes was my first exposure to the medium, and from there, I quickly branched out to the Justice League of America, the Fantastic Four, and one of my all-time favorite groups... the Teen Titans.

-When this group's adventures first started being chronicled the characters were very early teens.
-But, by the time I was first exposed to the Teen Titans, they were hip and community-minded older teens, some in college, teaming to battle social injustice in addition to villainy.
-Their group had several members who had no actual superpowers and their rank also included the first African-American character I saw represented in comic books.
+When this group's adventures first started being chronicled, the characters were very early teens.
+But by the time I was first exposed to the Teen Titans, they were hip and community-minded older teens, some in college, teaming to battle social injustice in addition to villainy.
+Their group had several members who had no actual superpowers, and their ranks also included the first African-American character I saw represented in comic books.
 As a child growing up in a very non-diverse small community in Maine, I found them all thrilling.
 I wanted to be one of them when I grew up!

-Over the decades there have been numerous iterations of the Teen Titans or simply the Titans.
-This tour will only be limited to the members, and some history, of the original version of the Teen Titans, published by DC Comics from 1964 through 1978.
+Over the decades, there have been numerous iterations of the Teen Titans or simply the Titans.
+This tour will only be limited to the members and history of the original volume of the Teen Titans, published by DC Comics from 1964 through 1978.

 Monday, August 12, 2024